eclipse/paho.mqtt.rust/README.md

 #### Linking to an installed Paho C library

-If the correct version of the Paho C library is expected to be installed on the target system, the simplest solution is to use the pre-generated bindings and specify a link to the shared paho C library.
+If the correct version of the Paho C library is expected to be installed on the target system, the simplest solution is to use the pre-generated bindings and specify a link to the shared Paho C library.

     $ cargo build --no-default-features --features "ssl"

 This is especially useful in a production environment where the system is well controlled, such as  when working with full-system build tools like _yocto_ or _buildroot_.
 It could be easier to build or cross-compile the packages separately.

-Again, the "ssl" feature can be omitted if it is not desired.
+Again, the `ssl` feature can be omitted if it is not desired.

-This option should be used with caution when building an application that will ship independetly of the target system, since it assumes a _very specific_ version of the C library and will fail if that is not the one on the target.
+This option should be used with caution when building an application that will ship independently of the target system, since it assumes a _very specific_ version of the C library and will fail if that is not the one on the target.

 #### Rust-C Bindings